Leadership games develop your skill set so you can be an effective leader. There are primarily two different ways to enhance your abilities.

 “Objects are scattered in an indoor or outdoor place.
 In pairs, one person verbally guides his/her partner, a blindfolded person, through the minefield.”

 This exercise helps to stress the importance of effective communication.
-Too often people make assumptions that others know what is expected or needed.
-By guiding a coworker around the minefield, workers will be reminded of the value of clearly providing directions and support to others.
+People often make assumptions that others know their expectations.
+By guiding a coworker around the minefield, workers will learn to provide clear directions and support to others.

 “This is an excellent icebreaker activity that’s perfect for small and large groups alike.
 Begin by asking each participant to close their eyes for one minute and consider the best moments of their lives.
 This can include moments they’ve had alone, they’ve shared with family or friends; these moments can pertain to professional successes, personal revelations, or exciting life adventures.
 After the participants have had a moment to run through highlights of their lives, inform them that their search for highlights is about to be narrowed.
 Keeping their eyes closed, ask each participant to take a moment to decide what 30 seconds of their life they would want to relive if they only had thirty seconds left in their life.”